movsic/terraform-google-billing-dashboard/README.md

 ## Requirements

-### Configure a Service Account
+### Service Account
 In order to execute this module you must have a Service Account with the following roles on the project:

 - roles/bigquery.dataEditor
 - roles/iam.serviceAccountAdmin
 - roles/iam.projectIamAdmin

+The [Project Factory module][project-factory-module] and the [IAM module][iam-module] may be used in combination to provision a service account with the necessary roles applied.

 ### Org policies that could block

+Org policies that could block the deployment of this solution

 - constraints/iam.disableServiceAccountCreation

-### APIs requered
+### APIs

-- cloudapis.googleapis.com
-- bigquery.googleapis.com
+A project with the following APIs enabled must be used to host the resources of this module:

+- Google Cloud APIs `cloudapis.googleapis.com`
-- cloudresourcemanager.googleapis.com
+- BigQuery API `bigquery.googleapis.com`
+- Cloud Resource Manager API `cloudresourcemanager.googleapis.com`

+The [Project Factory module][project-factory-module] can be used to provision a project with the necessary APIs enabled.

 ### Software